-Central assistant police chief on leave after cyberstalking arrest
+Assistant police chief on leave after cyberstalking arrest

 CENTRAL - A high-ranking member of the Central Police Department is on leave from his job after he was arrested on a warrant out of Mississippi last week.

 According to a letter from Police Chief Roger Corcoran to Mayor David Barrow, Darren Sibley was arrested Friday after a crash in East Feliciana Parish.
-Deputies ran Sibley's name after the accident and discovered he had an arrest warrant for cyberstalking out of Lawrence County, Mississippi.
+State police ran Sibley's name after his car went off road during a storm and discovered he had an arrest warrant for cyberstalking out of Lawrence County, Mississippi.

 Sibley was taken into custody and booked into the East Feliciana jail.